 - 1 teaspoon vanilla extract

-Grease a 6 quart slow cooker and evenly distribute batter on the bottom of the pan.
+- Grease a 6 quart slow cooker and evenly distribute batter on the bottom of the slow cooker bowl.

 - In a small bowl, whisk together sugar, cocoa powder, milk, and vanilla until smooth.

 - Pour chocolate sauce over the batter in the slow cooker.